View on GitHub

 Mathematical and Computational Biology In Drug Discovery

-Welcome to the web page for Mathematical and Computational Biology in Drug Discovery, the course series running at the Department of Mathematics and Computer Science, University of Basel in the spring semester 2024.
+Welcome to the home page for Mathematical and Computational Biology in Drug Discovery, the course series running at the Department of Mathematics and Computer Science, University of Basel in the spring semester 2025.

 The course is open to all students who wish to learn about principles and techniques of mathematical and computational biology as well as their applications in drug discovery.